James-Gilbert-/crime-analysis/README.md

 ## Background

 An organization known as the [Murder Accountability Project](http://www.murderdata.org/p/about.html) aggregated homicide data from government sources for better tracking and analysis.
-The data may be downloaded from [this link](www.murderdata.org/p/data-docs.html).
+The data may be downloaded from (http://www.murderdata.org/p/data-docs.html)[this link].
 The aggregated data was used in all of the Jupyter Notebooks.
 Economic and geographic data was sourced from the [Golden Oak Research Group](https://www.kaggle.com/goldenoakresearch/us-household-income-stats-geo-locations).

 ## Data Description